Salesforce-By-Meetup/LWC-Webinar/README.md

     font-weight: bold;
 }
 div[c_my_component_my_component] input[c_my_component_my_component] {
-    color: red; /* not applied */
+    color: red; /* not applied, input has only lightning-input attr */ }
-}
 ```

 But static resource styles are not transformed at all.
 So that loading external css file is a common approach to change some parts of the standard markup.
 But make sure your style changes only your component, so that add a custom class to identify your components.

 component - [address-output](./force-app/main/default/lwc/addressOutput/addressOutput.js)

-### Promise usage in component and data interactions

-### Customizable settings for App/Community Builder

-### Pub/sub and it's modifications: custom data and settings store